 *Please note that your points, prizes and activities will not be shared between programs within our VIP network.

 Welcome back to ROCK 96.7

 It appears that you already have an account on this site associated with .
-To connect your existing account with your Facebook account, just click on the account activation button below.
-You will maintain your existing profile and VIP program points.
-After you do this, you will be able to always log in to http://rock967online.com using your Facebook account.
+To connect your existing account just click on the account activation button below.
+You will maintain your existing VIP profile.
+After you do this, you will be able to always log in to http://rock967online.com using your original account information.